 Day 13: Friday, September 27

-Note: American staff, Ed Bearss & Marty Gane plan to fly from Amsterdam to Washington on September 28 or 29.
-We will post flights shortly.
+Note: American staff, Ed Bearss & Marty Gane are scheduled to fly from Amsterdam to Washington at 12 noon on United Airlines flight 947 on September 29.

 BATTLEFIELD GUIDE: We are delighted to announce that battlefield guide Bill McQuade, will accompany us again through Germany as our expert guide.
 Bill led our 2018 Third Reich Germany tour to rave reviews.
 Bill says that his life long passion for military history was first sparked on his 10th birthday by a present from his grandmother – a book by the RAF hero Guy Gibson entitled, “Enemy Coast Ahead.”
 Bill was stationed in Germany during the Cold War when he served with the Royal Scots Dragoon Guards, an armoured regiment.
 This posting provided Bill the opportunity to visit WWI and II battle sites, many of them still in their war time condition.
 Upon discharge from the Army, he began leading battlefield tours and soon found himself in high demand by documentary film makers.
 Acknowledged by many as one of the finest and most experienced battlefield guides currently operating tours, Bill leads tours of Third Reich Germany 6 to 8 times a year.
 Bill is a founding member of the Guild of Battlefield Guides.